The Vermont Statutes Online

 § 3381.
 Labels and color of cans

 (a) A receptacle containing gasoline or benzol of capacity not more than five gallons, except a motor vehicle, motor boat, gasoline engine, gasoline stove or lamp, shall be painted red and be labeled "gasoline" or "benzol," as the case may be, in letters of a contrasting color and of a height of not less than one-half inch, or shall bear a red label similarly lettered of sufficient size to be conspicuous.
-A person shall not keep gasoline or benzol in a receptacle not conforming to the above requirements.
+A person shall not keep gasoline or benzol in a receptacle not conforming to the requirements of this section.